128technology/docs/docs/plugin_ipsec_client.md

 #### Issues Fixed

-- **PLUGIN-1999** Tunnels failed to come up because of DNS not working at salt application time
+- **PLUGIN-1999** Tunnels failed to come up because of unresolvable DNS during startup

   _**Resolution:**_ The salt application no longer requires DNS to generate libreswan configuration.

+- **PLUGIN-1906** DNS Proxy services were not being used for ipsec hostname resolution

+  _**Resolution**_ The plugin now automatically adds the configured ipsec tenant to dns-proxy services.

+- **PLUGIN-1782** Removing destinations from tunnel monitoring config causes invalid configuration

+  _**Resolution**_ The configuration validation now accepts this configuration flow

 ### Release 3.4.0